-This type of lift uses a crank to lift and lower patients safely.
+This type of patient lift uses a crank to lift and lower patients safely.
 Manual lifts do not require batteries or power.
-These hoists do not require much energy due to the gearing mechanisms they employ, but do require cranking.Examples:
+These hoists do not require much energy due to the gearing mechanisms they employ but do require cranking.

 Powered lifts are also referred to as electric or battery lifts.
 They use an electric motor that is either DC/ battery operated or AC operated.
-Battery powered lifts are rechargeable from an AC outlet.
+Battery-powered lifts are rechargeable from an AC outlet.
 These are larger, but there are also smaller ones, offering easy portability from room to room.

-This device serves as an aid in transitioning the patient from a sitting to a standing position.
+This patient lift serves as an aid in transitioning the patient from a sitting to a standing position.
 Sometimes referred to as "Stand-Up lifts" these devices use straps or belts.
 The individual uses their own strength to pull themselves up into position.
 Most have minimal width to allow passage through narrow doorways.
 Most of these are smaller and weigh less than a standard lift.

 Also know as bariatric lifts, they are designed to accommodate individuals weighing more than 500 pounds.
 They are constructed with heavy gauge steel and built extra wide.
 The casters are larger and stronger to support heavier loads, too.
 Some fold for easy storage and come equipped with a 6-point cradle for increased stability.

 When a patient falls on the floor and doesn't have the physical strength to get up, a portable lifting cushion is there for these emergency situations.
 These floor lifts use a battery-powered compressor to inflate the individual compartments that gradually lift the patient to a seated position without straining the caregiver.
 Caregivers are vulnerable to back, neck, and shoulder injuries from repeated lifting.
 Mangar created these emergency floor lifts to prevent injuries to the caregiver and prevent patient injury when the patient is left on the floor for too long.
 The cushions also support a large weight capacity to use on bariatric patients.